mosdef-hub/msibi/paper/paper.md

 Additionally, we emphasize that `msibi` is ultimately engine agnostic: any simulation engine can be used to generate the fine-grained target structural distributions, and the CG force field produced by `msibi` is compatible with any simulation engine that supports tabulated forces.
 This includes LAMMPS [@Thompson2022], Gromacs [@Van2005], DL_Poly [@Smith2002], and HOOMD-Blue [@Anderson2020hoomd], among others.
 It is required that the target trajectories are converted to the [gsd](https://gsd.readthedocs.io/en/v4.0.0/) file format, which is the native file format for HOOMD-Blue.
-`msibi` includes a utility function that converts trajectory files from LAMMPS, Gromacs, and CHARMM into the gsd file format.
+`msibi` includes a utility function that converts trajectory files gsd file format.
 This converter utility relies on the MDAnalysis package [@Naughton2022] as a back-end to streamline file conversions.
+It works on all toplogy and trajectory formats that are supported in MDAnalysis, which includes LAMMPS, Gromacs, and CHARMM.

 # Using msibi